RoboWan/repo-data/README.md

 ## About

-The aim of this repository is: to collect data
+The aim of this repository is: to collect metadata